 The world of espresso is one filled with specialty drinks and niche vocabulary, which can be intimidating to first-time coffee shop patrons.
 From long shots to peppermint mocha frappes, coffee shops can be confusing if you don’t know precisely what you want.
 While each drink may seem the same, there’s a method to the madness behind the barista bar.
+So long black vs Americano: what’s the difference?

 The Long Black and the Americano are both drinks that may look and even taste similar, but making them are different.
 They’re both made with hot water and espresso, but the ratios and order of pouring are not the same with both drinks.
 Let’s take a look at the Long Black and the Americano to see what makes them different: